 The Stronger Edmonton project utilises a multi-agency approach to support young people in Edmonton at risk of or already involved in the early stages of criminal activity.
-Through a partnership of local organisations and individuals, we propose a programme of in-school and extracurricular activities that will allow young people to learn new skills, express themselves in new ways and receive tailored mental health & wellbeing support.
+Through a partnership of local organisations, community members and youth mentors we offer a programme of in-school and extracurricular activities that allow young people to learn new skills, express themselves in new ways and receive tailored mental health & wellbeing support.

-Contact Ben at Ben@edmontoncommunitypartnership.org if you have any enquiries about this project.
+Contact Selina at [email protected] if you have any enquiries about this project.

 Copyright © 2023 Edmonton Community Partnership.